 How do cross-chain stablecoin swaps differ from regular bridge transfers?

 Traditional bridges lock tokens on the source chain, verify the lock, then mint or release tokens on the destination chain.
-The user waits for each step and bears execution risk during the process.
+The user waits for each step and bears execution risk.
 Intent-based cross-chain swaps use solvers who deliver tokens instantly from their own inventory, settling with the user's escrowed funds asynchronously through cryptographic proofs.

 What is a solver in the context of stablecoin swaps?